aabbtree77/aabbtree77.github.io/main.md

 PostDoc Chronicles 1: Los Angeles, 2008-2009.
 A failure, though rank arguments and Eq.
 30 came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not make it into a bigger program.
+One had to branch out into mathematics, but neurobiology was impeding the way, and vice versa.
 The modified Thomson problem looks hopeless, but these highly elegant problems are given to us for a reason, take a look.

 <br>